wesdoyle/nginx-security-demo/README.md

 Always sanitize your inputs and use parameterized queries to prevent SQL injection vulnerabilities.
 Always encrypt traffic between services.
 Never trust user input.

 **Security is an ongoing practice, not a one-time implementation.** Stay informed, keep your software up-to-date, and continuously improve your security posture.
-See the OWASP Top 10 awareness document as a first step.
-See [https://owasp.org/www-project-top-ten/](https://owasp.org/www-project-top-ten/)
+Refer to the [OWASP Top 10 awareness document](https://owasp.org/www-project-top-ten/) as a first step.

 ## Project Structure